 Be an example to your children of what a life of faith looks like.
 Words only go so far.
 Believe it or not, your children learn by watching you, and they are watching to see if you practice what you preach.
-When you show your child that your faith matters to you by spending time in the Word and making God part of your every day, then they will see that you do believe in what you say.
+When you show your child that your faith matters to you by spending time in the Word and making God part of your every day, they will see that you believe in what you say.

 "Even a child makes himself known by his acts, by whether his conduct is pure and upright."
 Proverbs 20:11